MyTooliT/ICOc/Documentation/Tutorials.md

 ### Changing the Logging Level

-By default ICOc only writes log messages of level `ERROR` or higher.
+By default ICOc only writes log messages of level `INFO` or higher.
 In some situations, for example when ICOc behaves incorrectly, you might want to set a lower level.
 You can do that using the option `--log`.
 For example, to activate logging of level `WARNING` and higher when you start ICOc you can use the following command:

 ```sh
 icoc --log warning